LJJordan124/Social-Network-API/README.md

 ## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Deliverables: 10%

-* Your GitHub repository containing your application code.

 ### Walkthrough Video: 37%

 * A walkthrough video that demonstrates the functionality of the social media API must be submitted, and a link to the video should be included in your README file.